Scoring Your Credit - How's Your Credit Score

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of HREG - Hollingsworth Real Estate Group @ Hollingsworth Center - Lee Hollingsworth, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of HREG - Hollingsworth Real Estate Group @ Hollingsworth Center - Lee Hollingsworth, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.